openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/lti.md

 Connecting an external offer requires compliance with a few supported web standards as defined by the MOOC platform.
 Our interface is based on the [Learning Tools Interoperability](https://www.imsglobal.org/activity/learning-tools-interoperability) standard, to which we will refer as _LTI_ in the following.
 The LTI standard is one of the most common standards in the area of learning tools and widely adopted within the industry.
 Many other platforms (such as Moodle or edX for example) also support that.
 It offers great support for the features required for use cases within the learning environment and provides the two main advantages listed in our [usage scenario](#usage-scenario).
 LTI uses the [OAuth](https://oauth.net) standard for secure authorization under the hood and support is hence also required.
 Additionally, a concrete exercise might be accessed through Deep Linking which enables users to start with the given task immediately without clicking through the external offer to find the referenced exercise.
 Any achieved score can be submitted (and updated) and is transmitted as percentage of the overall score as a float between `0.0` and `1.0`.

 Settings of LTI exercises are similar to those of a multiple-choice quiz, e.g. regarding the type, the maximal points or the deadline.
-We recommend providing as much information as possible and set those if availble in both platforms (the MOOC platform and the external tool) for the best user experience.
+We recommend providing as much information as possible and set those if available in both platforms (the MOOC platform and the external tool) for the best user experience.

 ## Connecting an External Tool with the HPI Learning Platform